UDOOboard/Bolt-Docs/docs/13_Advanced_Topics/01_BIOS-UEFI_update.md

 Follow the procedure in the .pdf file to update the BIOS/UEFI BIOS firmware using Windows, EFI shell or Linux running on your UDOO BOLT.

-<span class="label label-warning">Heads up!</span> Remember that update the BIOS/UEFI firmware will revert the saved configuration to Factory Default.
+<span class="label label-warning">Heads up!</span> Remember that updating the BIOS/UEFI firmware will revert the saved configuration to Factory Default.

 Please be aware that using **Windows** programmer, it must be run in a Prompt CMD shell with Administrator privileges.